 Newcastle Glasgow Train

-We offer the cheapest train tickets from Newcastle to Glasgow as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Newcastle to Glasgow as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Newcastle upon Tyne, often referred to as just Newcastle, is a city located in the metropolitan borough of Tyne and Wear in the north east of England.
 Newcastle lies on the north bank of the River Tyne and is roughly 9 miles from the North Sea coast.
 The development of the seaport in the 16th century contributed to Newcastle's growth along with the shipyards that were located lower down the river towards the coast.
 At one time Newcastle was amongst the world's largest ship building and ship repairing centres.
 Modern day Newcastle's economy includes hosting many corporate headquarters, education, digital technologies, retail, tourism and other cultural centres.